Skip to content

 About the EPF Calculator

 EPF is India's largest compulsory retirement savings program, covering over 6 crore active members.
-Most salaried employees think their employer contributes 12% to EPF - but the reality is more nuanced.
-The employer's 12% is split: only 3.67% goes to your EPF account, while 8.33% (capped at 1,250/month) goes to EPS (pension).
-This distinction matters enormously for retirement planning.
-Additionally, VPF - contributing more than the mandatory 12% - is one of the best tax-efficient, risk-free instruments available to Indian salaried employees.
+Most salaried employees believe their employer contributes 12% directly to their EPF account - but the reality is more nuanced.
+The employer's 12% is split: only 3.67% actually goes into your EPF account, while 8.33% (capped at Rs.
+1,250/month) is diverted to EPS (Employee Pension Scheme).
+If your basic salary is Rs.
+50,000, your employer's EPF deposit is just Rs.
+1,835/month, not Rs.
+6,000 as many assume.

 EPF Interest Calculation